What are the best brands on Instagram?

 But how do you create content that resonates with your audience?
 How can you stand out and be remembered?
 What will it take for consumers to follow you?

-In this article, let’s take some pointers from the top brands in Instagram right now.
+In this article, let’s take some pointers from the best brands on Instagram right now.

 For each of these brands, we’ll discuss what sets them apart and what you can learn from them.

-And we’ll also give you some tips on how you can use Sked (formerly Schedugram) to copy their strategies.
+And we’ll also give you some tips on how you can use Sked Social to copy their strategies.

 Ready to get started?
 Scroll down and check out our list.